Orientation theory in arithmetic geometry: Absolute cohomology and purity

 \subsection{Absolute cohomology}

-As usual, a ring spectrum over a scheme $S$ will be a commutative monoid of the symmetric monoidal category $\SH(S)$. \begin{df} An \emph{$\base$-absolute ring spectrum} $\E$ is a collection of ring spectrum $\E_X$ over $X$ for a scheme $X$ in $\base$ and the data for any morphism $f:Y \rightarrow X$ in $\base$ of an isomorphism of ring spectrum $\epsilon_f:\E_Y \rightarrow f^*\E_X$ satisfying the usual cocycle condition.\footnote{In other words, this is a cartesian section of the $\base$-fibered category of ring spectra.}
+As usual, a ring spectrum over a scheme $S$ will be a commutative monoid of the symmetric monoidal category $\SH(S)$. \begin{df} An \emph{$\base$-absolute spectrum} (resp. \emph{ring spectrum}) $\E$ is a collection of spectra (resp. ring spectra) $\E_X$ over $X$ for a scheme $X$ in $\base$ and the data for any morphism $f:Y \rightarrow X$ in $\base$ of an isomorphism of spectra (resp. ring spectra) $\epsilon_f:f^*\E_X \rightarrow \E_Y$ satisfying the usual cocycle condition.\footnote{In other words, this is a cartesian section of the $\base$-fibered category of spectra (resp. ring spectra).}